skijit/notes/programming/aws/api-gateway.md

     - API Throttling
     - CloudWatch Logs and Metrics
     - Deployment History
-  - When you deploy and API and associate it with a stage, you get a DNS name you can use
+  - When you deploy an API and associate it with a stage, you get a DNS name you can use
     - It probably includes the stage name in the URL (at the end)
 - Map Request Parameters
   - When you look at the diagram in API Gateway, you'll see two hops in the request phase: